CHATTING TO JANE

 ”That is a feather in your cap” said Duncan.

 Over sidled Thomas Flaherty looking timid.
-Thomas was 5’10” and had dark brown hair.
+Thomas was 5’10” built like the side of a barn and had dark brown hair.
 His long face was not usually sorrowful.
 His skin was an average complexion and his eyes were the clearest blue.
 Thomas’ cheekbones were prominent and his teeth were a little too large.
 He was a powerfully built youth.

 ”Hello Thomas – good to see you” said Duncan loudly.